curvednebula/go-rust-perf-tests/README.md

 With this change RAM usage dropped to 35Mb while execution time increased from 46s to 60s.
 I think this is a very reasonable price to pay.
 Note that we are still doing the same work: creating 100'000 goroutines, but not all at once.

-**3: Pool of CPU workers**
+**3: More CPU Workers**

-Instead of creating new gorotines every time we can create pool of goroutines and reuse the same goroutine for multiple tasks.
-This removes overhead of creating and destroying 100'000 goroutines.
-This only gave a small performance improvement (~2 sec).
-So goroutines are really low-overhead primitives.
+I've also played with number of CPU Workers running in parallel.
+Limiting them to number of CPU threads (12 in my case) sounds obvious.
+But running 60 workers (CPU workers * 5) gave 25% improvement.
+While this also increased RAM usage.
+Now it is the same as in Rust.

-**4: More CPU Workers**
+**4: Pool of CPU workers**

-I've also played with number CPU Workers running in parallel.
-Limiting them to 12 CPU threads sounded obvious, but 60 workers improved performance a bit more.
-The cost is additional RAM
+Instead of creating new gorotine every time, we can create a pool of goroutines and reuse them for multiple tasks.
+This can potentially remove overhead of creating and destroying 100'000 goroutines.
+While in reality this only gave a small performance gain.
+Barely noticable.
+So goroutines are indeed low-overhead primitives.

 ## Instant burst vs continuous flow of requests